Massimo-Piccone/Massimo-Piccone/Scripts/Documentation/Obsidian to GitHub Documentation.md

 > Use Bash and Swift to mass format Assets and Markdown files for GitHub Syntax </br>

 ## Objective
 This was not initially intended to be a project.
 I created this system during the development of my Wireshark analysis project.
-My primary objective is to minimize repetition and consistently enhance efficiency.
-I see this being a pretty common workflow for me, so I made efforts to simplify and ensure the reliability of these bulk operations.
+My primary objective is to minimize repetition and consistently and enhance efficiency.
+I have many unuploaded projects in this format, so I made effort to simplify and ensure the reliability of these bulk operations.
 The process was tedious but rewarding.
 I have significantly benefited from this project and hope that others can as well.

 ## Strategy
 This task is quite surgical, as syntax, filenames, and paths are invalid if they are not exact. </br>